 - A Coriolis flow meter is capable of measuring mass flow rate, volumetric flow rate, fluid density and temperature — all from one instrument.

 - The operation of the flow meter is independent flow characteristics such as turbulence and profile.
 Therefore, upstream and downstream straight run requirement and flow conditioning are not necessary.
 They can also be used in installations that have pulsating flow.

 - Coriolis flow meters do not have internal obstructions witch can be damaged or plugged by slurries or other types of particulate matter in the flow stream.
 Entrained gas or slugs of gas in the liquid will not damage the flow meter.
-There are no moving parts witch will wear out require replacement.
-These design features reduces the need for routine maintenance.
+There are no moving parts that will wear out and require replacement.
+These design features reduce the need for routine maintenance.

-- Coriolis flow meter designs are available witch allow for use in sanitary applications, and for the measurement of shear sensitive fluids.
+- Coriolis flow meter designs are available which allow for use in sanitary applications and for the measurement of shear-sensitive fluids.
 Materials are available to permit the measurement of corrosive fluids.

 - Coriolis flow meters are not available for large pipelines.
 The largest Coriolis flow meter that is currently available has a maximum flow rating of 25,000 lb/min (11,340 kg/min), and is equipped with 6 in.
 (15 cm) flanges.
 When larger flow rates must be measured, two or more flow meters mounted in parallel are required.

-- Coriolis flow meters have difficulty measuring the flow rate of low- pressure gas.
-Application with pressure less than 150 psig are marginal with the flow meter designs that are currently available.
+- Coriolis flow meters have difficulty measuring the flow rate of low-pressure gas.
+Applicationss with pressure less than 150 psig are marginal with the flow meter designs that are currently available.
 Low-pressure gases have low density, and their mass flow rate is usually very low.
 In order to generate enough mass flow rates to provide sufficient Coriolis force to be measured, the gas velocity must be extremely high.
 This in turn may lead to prohibitively high pressure drops across the meter.